-- · Requests funding above the award ceiling. - Is submitted after the deadline. - Is from an individual, including a sole proprietorship, or a foreign entity. - Is received in paper format that didn't have a previously approved exemption from ACF. - Is from an applicant organization that has an active ANA award with the same Assistance Listing number as this NOFO that will go beyond the start date of a possible new award. - Is from an applicant organization that failed to meet or document the Assurance of Community Representation on Board of Directors.
+- Requests funding above the award ceiling. - Is submitted after the deadline. - Is from an individual, including a sole proprietorship, or a foreign entity. - Is received in paper format that didn't have a previously approved exemption from ACF. - Is from an applicant organization that has an active ANA award with the same Assistance Listing number as this NOFO that will go beyond the start date of a possible new award. - Is from an applicant organization that fails to meet or document the assurance of community representation on their board of directors.